The post Ex Animo – Wines From the Heart appeared first on Incogvino.

 The post Burgundy Lover’s Festival (better late than never) appeared first on Incogvino.

-Wine Concepts Burgundy Lover's Festival 2014
+]]>The post Wine Concepts Burgundy Lover’s Festival appeared first on Incogvino.

-If you love wine (surely everyone reading this does?), and you love the Burgundies, then you’ll love this: Wine Concepts is hosting the fourth annual Burgundy Lover’s Festival.
+]]>If you love wine (surely everyone reading this does?), and you love the Burgundies, then you’ll love this: Wine Concepts is hosting the fourth annual Burgundy Lover’s Festival.
 And I can assure you, this year we are all in for a treat.
 Definitely an event all lovers of fine Pinot Noir and Chardonnay need to take note of.

 The Cape Town event will be hosted at the Vineyard Hotel & Spa in Newlands on Friday 13 June 2014, from 17:00 to 20:00.
 Incogvino has gotten a sneak preview of what’s in store at this year’s popular event.